-Students participate in 5 classes throughout the program; Foundation Drawing, Foundation Design, and three BFA concentration electives of the student's choosing.
+Students participate in 5 classes throughout the program; Foundation Drawing, Anatomy, and four BFA concentration electives of the student's choosing.
 SADI students are graded based on their in-class performance, demonstrated effort, the completion of daily homework assignments, and final projects.
 The quality of a student’s achievement is graded A through F. Grading is a matter of judgment and varies from teacher to teacher.
 The high school students who are in SADI should be rewarded for individual effort, process, and progress, and not necessarily product.

-A grade in the “A” range is given for high-quality work that reflects an excellent understanding of the issues raised by the assignments.
+- A grade in the “A” range is given for high-quality work that reflects an excellent understanding of the issues raised by the assignments.

-A grade in the “B” range is given for above-average work that reflects significant growth and demonstrated potential.
+- A grade in the “B” range is given for above-average work that reflects significant growth and demonstrated potential.

-A grade in the “C” range is a reasonable grade for work that reflects adequate skill and potential for growth.
+- A grade in the “C” range is a reasonable grade for work that reflects adequate skill and potential for growth.

-A grade in the “D” range is given for work that reflects some ability but does not meet all the requirements.
+- A grade in the “D” range is given for work that reflects some ability but does not meet all the requirements.

-A grade of “F” is given to a student who has failed.
+- A grade of “F” is given to a student who has failed.